claui/vscode-mdmonthly/mdmonthly/CONTRIBUTING.md

 To also upgrade Yarn itself, run `yarn upgrade-all`.

-### Upgrading the VS Code API version

-Upgrading the version of the `@types/vscode` package should always be a manual step and a conscious decision.
-It effectively bumps the minimum supported VS Code version that this extension supports.

-To bump the minimum supported VS Code version, follow these steps:

-1. In `package.json`, manually update the minimum version to a new version tuple (e.g. `=1.99`).
-   Make sure to preserve the `=` prefix as you change the value.

-2. In `package.json`, modify the `upgrade-package` script to update the same tuple (e.g `@types/vscode@=1.99`).
-   Preserve the `@types/vscode@=` prefix as you change the value.

-3. In `extension/package.json` under the `engines` section, manually update the value of the `vscode` property to the chosen version.
-   Since `vsce` expects a triple for that property, append a `.0`.
-   Preserve the `^` prefix as you change the value.

-4. Run `yarn clean-install`.

 ## Patching dependencies

 Sometimes you may want to tweak a dependency.
 This section explains how to do that using `yarn patch`.